DennisD2/tomorrow/src/morrow/sa9054-info.md

 #define RESUME_SWP      3   /* Resume the current sweep.                    */
 ```

 ENG_INIT: takes 4 words.
 In code found, all values are 0.
+But see my comment in table above (three instead of 4 values).

 ENG_SET_INTMODE: takes 1 word.
 	word[0] = a1->intr_code